 - Step 5:

-immerse your dentures in cold water for around 30 second.
-This is to wet the adhesive completely on the dentures, which makes an excellent bond when dentures are seated on your gum
+Immerse your dentures in cold water for around 30 seconds.
+This is to wet the glue completely on the dentures, which makes an excellent bond when dentures are seated on your gum.

 - Step 6: